coder/docs/setup/kubernetes/google.md

 sure to replace the parameters (specifically `PROJECT_ID` and `NEW_CLUSTER_NAME`) as needed to reflect the needs of your environment).

-> If you're creating a cluster that supports use of the
-> [CVMs](../../admin/environment-management/cvms.md) deployment option to enable
-> users to run system-level programs like Docker or systemd, see the next sample
-> `gcloud` command.

 ```bash
 gcloud beta container --project "PROJECT_ID" \
 clusters create "NEW_CLUSTER_NAME"